Hawker Typhoon: Surviving aircraft

 Only one complete Hawker Typhoon still survives: serial number MN235.
-Originally on display at the National Air and Space Museum (part of the Smithsonian Institution) in the United States, it was presented to the RAF Museum in Hendon, North London in commemoration of the RAF's 50th Anniversary in exchange for a Hawker Hurricane.
+Originally on display at the National Air and Space Museum (part of the Smithsonian Institution) in the United States, it was presented to the Royal Air Force Museum London in Hendon, North London in commemoration of the RAF's 50th Anniversary in exchange for a Hawker Hurricane.
 The aircraft was on loan to the Canada Aviation and Space Museum in Ottawa, Canada.
 It was briefly on show in the Battle of Britain Memorial Flight hangar at RAF Coningsby, but returned to the Royal Air Force Museum London in November 2018.

 Several other partial airframes are extant: